 On September 14, the safety guidelines were updated.
 (You can read the entire letter on the Diocesan website - www.toronto.anglican.ca.)
 Briefly, there are three things to note:

 Everyone who is able is strongly encouraged to be vaccinated, as well to knowingly avoid putting anyone at risk.
 However, proof of vaccination will not be required to attend services of worship.
 Existing safety guidelines will remain in place (i.e., masks and distancing).

 Mandatory Vaccination Policy for clergy, staff and volunteers

-The Diocese is introducing a policy that, as of September 30, requires clergy, diocesan employees and volunteers, and parish employees and volunteers to show proof of being vaccinated with two doses of a vaccine or combination of vaccines approved by Health Canada, with the second dose having been administered at least two weeks prior to the in-person attendance.
+Effective September 30, the Diocese requires clergy, diocesan employees and volunteers, and all parish employees and volunteers to show proof of being vaccinated with two doses of a vaccine or combination of vaccines approved by Health Canada, with the second dose having been administered at least two weeks prior to the in-person attendance.
 The full policy is now available on the diocesan website.

 Thirdly, singing remains prohibited until there is a clearer sense of the effect of the Delta variant and of students returning to school.
 The Bishop indicated that more will be said about singing after Thanksgiving.

 New Attendance Limit - 100 at St. Paul’s